Version 2.1.0 Software

 To use the Arpeggiator, set these settings as desired, then turn the Arpeggiator on in the desired Split (left or right) in the Per-Split Settings / Special column.
 You may also assign the Low Row (in Per-Split Settings) or the Foot or Panel Switches (in Global Settings) to momentarily turn the Arpeggiator on or off.
 The settings are:

-UP arpeggiates in the upward direction though the held chord, DOWN arpeggiates in a downward direction and RANDOM picks notes randomly.
+UP arpeggiates in the upward direction though the held chord, DOWN arpeggiates in a downward direction.
 Hold UP and DOWN simultaneously to select UP & DOWN.
-Select REPLAY ALL to restrike the entire held chord.
-In each case, vary the pressure of the held chord to vary the velocity of the arpeggiated notes.

-TAP TEMPO: The light will flash 1/4 notes at the current tempo.
-Tap 1/4 notes here to change the tempo for both the Arpeggiator and the Step Sequencer.
-When pressed, the numeric tempo will be displayed in the upper half of the screen, which you can change by sliding your finger left or right over the displayed number.
+The button's light will flash 1/4 notes at the current tempo.
+Tap 1/4 notes on the button to change the tempo for both the Arpeggiator and the Step Sequencer.
+When the button is pressed, the numeric tempo will be displayed in the upper half of the screen, which you can change by sliding your finger left or right over the displayed number.

-Select whether to add none, one or two upper octaves to the arpeggiated notes.
+Select one of these to add one or two upper octaves to the arpeggiated notes.
+Deselect both for normal operation.

 The two lower choices are used to select whether to send and receive MIDI over the MIDI jacks or USB.
 By default, USB is selected, which is 3.7 times faster than the MIDI jacks.